-Landing the Job: How to Navigate Fall Recruitment
+How to Navigate Fall Accounting Firm Recruitment for Students

 | 6/29/2022

 As a new or junior accounting student, navigating fall recruitment can be challenging.
-Crowe MacKay’s accounting student recruitment team shares important information about recruitment and how you can best navigate this busy time to create the results and career opportunities you want.
+Whether you’re looking for Articling jobs or Co-op work terms, Crowe MacKay’s accounting student recruiting team shares important information about fall recruitment and how you can best navigate this busy time to create the results and career opportunities you want.

 Calendar-Planning-556x312

-There are many important dates and deadlines you need to be aware during fall recruitment, such as when:
+There are many important dates, deadlines and events you need to be aware during fall student recruitment, such as when:

 • The recruitment process starts